mattywausb/ElBanquos_ChristmasLight/Documentation/manual_en.md

 Press STEP-> Switch to Set Hour

 ### Set Hour Mode
 The Set Hour Mode is used to set the Hour of the countdown.
-(Indicated by blue blinking Middle light)

 Status LED: Blinking (2 per Second)